 There are also services available that can help consumers for a fee.
 It’s been my personal experience in helping clients that often the work these services do for you could actually be done by you.
 However, the reality is that sometimes the process of getting debt managed and under control is just too stressful or overwhelming for people to complete on their own.
 In these instances, the services offered are a huge benefit and well worth the expense to those people.
 There is no shame in paying someone to help you through a stressful or overwhelming situation.
 The important factor to focus on is that you are taking proactive and positive steps towards improving your financial situation.

-These are the top 5 ways August Funding can help manage debt:
+These are the top 5 ways that can help you to manage your debt

 - Know exactly who you owe money to, how much the monthly payment is, and when it is due.